 What to Wear When Husky Sledding

 Even in the summer, the weather in Iceland is not so warm.
 With an average of around 12°C in July in the south, you may not be wearing shorts so much.
-Additionally, Iceland’s weather is famously unpredictable, so always be prepared.
+Additionally, Iceland’s weather is famously unpredictable.
+So, knowing exactly what to pack for your trip to Iceland and being well-prepared can be challenging.

 Sledding attire, then, should consist of something warm and waterproof.
 Because you’ll be sat or stood still for a while on the sled, you’ll want a base layer underneath.
 Over that, put on some breathable but thermal clothing, then a waterproof jacket.
 Gloves are essential and bring sunglasses if you’re traveling here in the summer.
 From May to August the sun barely sets in Iceland, so you’ll be getting a lot of exposure.